 Our Board believes that it is important to maintain flexibility to determine the appropriate leadership of the Board and whether the roles of Chairman and Chief Executive Officer should be combined or separate.
 Our Corporate Governance Guidelines provide that the Board consider annually whether it is appropriate for the same individual to fill both of those roles.
 When making that determination, the Board considers issues such as industry and financial expertise, in-depth knowledge of Halliburton and its business, and succession planning.
-At its latest annual review, the Board decided that a combined leadership role would currently best serve the needs of the Company and its shareholders.
-On January 1, 2019, the Board appointed Jeffrey A. Miller, our President and Chief Executive Officer, as Chairman.
+In 2019, the Board decided that a combined leadership role would currently best serve the needs of the Company and its shareholders.
+The Board believes that Jeffrey A. Miller, our Chairman, President and Chief Executive Officer, with his industry expertise, financial expertise, and in-depth knowledge of Halliburton and its business, is the correct person to fill both roles.
+The Board also believes that Mr. Miller is best suited to lead the Board's discussion and evaluation of the Company's business, financial, and health, safety, environment and sustainability strategy and performance.
+With the exception of Mr. Miller, the Board is composed of independent Directors.

 Robert A. Malone is our Lead Independent Director.
 The Lead Independent Director's role and responsibilities are set forth in the Lead Independent Director Charter adopted by the Board.
+These include the following:

-These include serving as a liaison between the independent Directors and the Chairman; approving agendas for Board meetings; presiding over meetings and executive sessions of the independent Directors; and leading the Board's annual evaluation of the CEO.
+67 ~ liaises between the independent Directors and the Chairman ~ advises management on and approves information sent to the Board 1251 \checkmark approves agendas for Board meetings \checkmark approves schedules for meetings of the Board \checkmark presides over meetings and executive sessions of the independent Directors ~ authorizes the retention of outside advisors and consultants who report directly to the Board Robert A. Malone LEAD INDEPENDENT DIRECTOR ~ leads the Board's annual evaluation of the CEO ~ schedules meetings of the independent Directors as appropriate

 Our Lead Independent Director Charter is available on our website at www.halliburton.com.
-With the exception of Mr. Miller, the Board is composed of independent Directors.

-'''

-- HALLIBURTON | 2019 Proxy Statement 3

-'''